melxincognito/bp-design-next/README.md

 ### 4. Start the application

-To run the application locally, you'll need to open two terminals.
+To run the application locally, you'll need to open two terminals to run your client and server directories simultaneously.
 In the first terminal, assuming your in the main folder, change to the client directory and run the following: